daos-stack/daos/design/incr_reint_design.md

 - **Old pools on new software.** Handled by the durable-format gate above: no extension record, stable epoch zero, full reintegration.
 - **New pools on old software.** All additions live in reserved fields and unused validity bits, which old software ignores.
-Retained tier-1 punch entries and punch tree records are valid data that old software simply never consults.
+Retained tier 1 punch entries and punch tree records are valid data that old software simply never consults.
 A downgrade does not corrupt the pool; it only loses the ability to reintegrate incrementally until the software is upgraded again.
 - **Rolling upgrade.** Fast mode and covering punch epochs are enabled by the protocol